Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/svd.rst

 .. math::
            A = USV^*

-In this design, square matrix is supported only.
+In this design, only square matrix is supported.
 The `iterative two-sided Jacobi` method is used in this API.

 DataType Supported